 Did you know… Workers’ Compensation only covers you if your illness or injury is work-related.
 If you fall off a ladder while hanging Christmas lights, for example, that’s not going to be covered by Workers’ Comp.

 ➡️ Do you need disability insurance?
 Give me a call for a fast, free quote!Schedule a Call

 Here's a little background information on how disability insurance works.

-Every policy has a waiting period that must pass before you can receive any benefits.
+Every policy has a waiting period that must pass before you can receive any monthly benefits.
 This waiting period is called the "elimination period."
 Shorter elimination periods will cost more money, while longer elimination periods reduce the price of your policy.

-Most people buy policies that pay benefits up until age 65; however, two- and five-year benefit periods are also available.
+Most people buy policies that pay benefits up until age 65; however, you can also buy less expensive policies that pay out for 2, 5, or 10 years.
 Because many injuries or illnesses don't totally disable you, some policies offer a rider (policy addition) that pays you a partial benefit if you can work part time and earn some income.

 Tips for Buying Disability Insurance

 There are many types of private disability insurance.
 If you're interested in a policy, it's a good idea to talk to an agent to find out which type is right for you.
 For example, would it be more affordable to buy a disability policy or to buy a life insurance policy with a disability rider?
 I can help you make an educated decision based on your financial needs.

 - Do you need short term disability coverage, long term disability coverage, or both?
 It depends how much you have in your emergency fund.
 If you could ride out a short term disability, let’s focus on your long term coverage needs.

 - How long do you want your policy to pay out if you have a disability?
 Benefit period options range from 3 months to until your retirement.
 Take another look at your finances and that emergency fund: how long could it tide you over?
 This will affect how soon and how long you want your policy to pay out.